Cost of a Worldwide Patent: Everything You Need to Know

-You are not able to patent the following: physical phenomena, laws of nature, abstract ideas, and musical, dramatic, literary, and artistic works (a copyright is needed for the these.)
+You are not able to patent the following: physical phenomena, laws of nature, abstract ideas, and musical, dramatic, literary, and artistic works (a copyright is needed for these.)
 A utility patent should be applied for a product that has a precise value to society.
 A utility patent protects a product for 20 years, which starts from the day the patent is approved.

-You can fill out an application for a design patent when you have an invention pertaining to a new and improved design on an already standing process or product which does not disturb the functionality of the novel product.
+You can fill out an application for a design patent when you have an invention pertaining to a new and improved design on an already standing process or product that does not disturb the functionality of the novel product.
 A design patent lasts for 14 years, which starts from the date of the original patent application.
 A plant patent is appropriate if you create a novel asexually-reproductive type of plant.
 A patent on a plant is protected for 20 years from the initial patent application date.

 Searching for a Patent

 Contact the closest Patent and Trademark Resource Center (PTRC) and contact experts on patent searching.
 This is a complex process because it necessitates that you perform numerous searches for keywords in databases that store all patents that date back to 1790.
 Solicit help from a patent agent or attorney that is registered in order to help you perform your search.

 If you need help with managing the costs of a worldwide patent, or help completing and filing a patent application, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top five percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and have an average of 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.